edamla/mediterraneanagency/_books/2021-09-01-kosem-sultana.md

 # For adding excerpt add <!--more--> and break the line
 ---
-Kösem Sultan, who saw that the enraged sol- diers who entered the harem were rushing to kill her sweet soul, first tried to get rid of this attack with the weapon of the word.
+Kösem Sultan, who saw that the enraged soldiers who entered the harem were rushing to kill her sweet soul, first tried to get rid of this attack with the weapon of the word.
 When it didn’t work, she offered her money and wealth, her treasure